DanielAMoreno5775/jwks-server/README.md

-# Project 2: Extending the JWKS Server
+# Project 3: Bulking up Our JWKS Server

 ## Running the Server
 Open a terminal window in the root directory.
 Then, enter the following command.
 The server will remain open for 100 hours or until the user exits it via something like a Keyboard Interrupt.